Accessibility services

 Parking

-There are a number of disability carparks around the Dunedin campus available for students to use with the applicable parking permit.
+There are a number of mobility carparks around the Dunedin campus available for students to use with the applicable parking permit.
 Please refer to the map below for locations.

 Sargood Centre (Institute of Sport and Adventure)